We are deeply sorry for your loss - the staff at A.T. Hutchins Funeral and Cremation Services

 In lieu of flowers, The Perron Family encourages contributions be made in Ray’s memory to Gosnell House - Hospice of Southern Maine.

-To send sympathy gifts to the family or plant a tree in memory of Raymond James Perron, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Raymond James Perron, please visit our Tree Store.